 If you are planning to take courses during the summer session and would like to be eligible for full-time government student loans, make sure you meet the following requirements.

-- Register in at least 9 credits; and
+- Register in at least 9 credits (or 6 credits if approved for PD status); and

 - Register in at least 12 consecutive weeks of course work; and

-If you are registering in the JD classes offered in both terms of the summer session AND are registered in a minimum of 9 credits during this period, then you will meet the course load requirements for full-time student loans.
+If you are registering in the JD classes offered in both terms of the summer session AND are registered in a minimum of 9 credits during this period (or 6 credits if approved for PD status), then you will meet the course load requirements for full-time student loans.